 Why is October 15th the date the lake starts to be drawn down?

-On several occasions the question of delaying the winter dam opening from October 15th until November 15th has been brought up.
+On several occasions the question of delaying the winter dam opening of October 15th has been brought up.

-Currently the water level of Little Sebago is controlled by the Maine Department of Environment Protection via the 1984 water level agreement with the Little Sebago Lake Association.
-That agreement specifically stated the dam will be opened on October 15th to begin the winter draw down and will be closed on April 15th to begin bringing the lake back to a summer level of 289.2 (feet above mean low tide at Portland Harbor).
+Currently the water level of Little Sebago is controlled by the Maine Department of Environment Protection via the 1984 water level Board Order with the Little Sebago Lake Association.
+That order specifically stated the dam will be opened on October 15th to begin the winter draw down and will be closed on April 15th to begin bringing the lake back to a summer level of 289.2 (feet above mean low tide at Portland Harbor).

-There are many reasons for keeping the current schedule, but I will limit my thoughts to the most important: Spring snow melt and April showers.
+There are many reasons for keeping the current schedule, but will limit thoughts to the most important: Spring snowmelt and April showers.

 Getting the water level down 15 to 18 inches by the first of the year is critical.
-The 1984 DEP agreement allows us to get to -20 inches but in my 32 years as dam keeper we have never reached that level.
-It is critical for just one reason, to give us room to accommodate the spring snow melt and the spring rain.
+The 1984 DEP Board Order allows us to get to -20 inches.
+It is critical for just one reason, to give us room to accommodate the spring snowmelt and the spring rain.

-I have always used the rule of thumb that one inch of rain adds two inches to the lake level.
-Let me expand that to say once the ground is frozen, and there is no absorption, that rule climbs to a ratio of closer to 3 or 4 inches of added water level per inch of rain.
+Normally, the rule of thumb is that one inch of rain adds two inches to the lake level.
+Once the ground is frozen, and there is no absorption, that rule climbs to a ratio of closer to 3 or 4 inches of added water level per inch of rain.
 Consider that there is over 40 square miles of watershed that drains directly into Little Sebago Lake.